fingent/Xenops/lib/README.md

 Two log files are created inside log folder for debug and exception log.

 ## Client testing
-This module is very important one and it can be used for  REST api functional testing.
+This module is very important one and it can be used for  REST API functional testing.
 Here is one html and  js  file, html file is used for socket io connection testing and js file one is used for testing
 ![client](https://raw.githubusercontent.com/fingent/xenops/master/lib/doc/codescreens/client.png)
 How to use this one ?
 ```